 If VOCAT decides to proceed and notify the alleged offender, they will be sent a letter by registered mail.
 If no response is received from the alleged offender within 14 days, the application will be listed and the applicant will be advised that the alleged offender will not be attending the hearing.
-If the alleged offender elects to participate in the hearing, the application will be listed for a A short hearing between the judge and the lawyers in a case to decide how the case will be run until the hearing starts.
-For example, information can be given about the legal points the parties disagree about and the evidence that can be admitted..
+If the alleged offender elects to participate in the hearing, the application will be listed for a directions hearing.

 VOCAT is obliged to act fairly, expeditiously and according to the merits of the case (s 32 VOCA Act).
-Questions of fact are decided by VOCAT on the More likely than not.
-The plaintiff in a civil case (a non-criminal case) must prove that what they are arguing is more likely to be true than false.
-This is called the standard of proof.
-See also beyond reasonable doubt. (s 31 VOCA Act).
+Questions of fact are decided by VOCAT on the balance of probabilities (s 31 VOCA Act).

-VOCAT usually relies on documentary evidence when making a A finalisation, especially a decision made by a court or tribunal to finalise (determine) a case. .
+VOCAT usually relies on documentary evidence when making a determination.
 Applicants should provide VOCAT with all relevant documentary evidence to support their application.
 In a loss-of-earnings application, VOCAT may wish to see previous taxation returns, statements of loss of income, employment records or business financial reports.
 In an application for medical expenses, it will require medical reports, hospital records and medical invoices and accounts.
 All expenses or potential expenses must be able to be substantiated by the applicant with invoices or receipts.

-VOCAT will also rely on the police file, which may include A person who can provide direct information based on their own knowledge about a relevant fact, and appears in court to give evidence about it.
-In some cases a witness may provide an affidavit or deposition setting out their evidence if they are not able to attend court. statements to police, a summary of the offence and police observations.
+VOCAT will also rely on the police file, which may include witness statements to police, a summary of the offence and police observations.
 If required, VOCAT will generally make this file available to the applicant or the applicant’s legal representative.